earnestaddae/get_ready/README.md

 This is just a barebone of how I setup most of my rails applications.
 Please feel to use it as you please or add features which you think might be useful to others

 ## Attributions
-Developing this templated was heavily influenced by [Chris Oliver's](https://github.com/excid3) [Jumpstart](https://github.com/excid3/jumpstart) project.
+Developing this template was heavily influenced by [Chris Oliver's](https://github.com/excid3) [Jumpstart](https://github.com/excid3/jumpstart) project.